Zaraz7/HamsterCMS_TUI_themes/README.md

 # HamsterCMS TUI themes
-My pseudo TUI themes for [HamsterCMS](http://old.net.eu.org/).
+Pseudo TUI themes for [HamsterCMS](http://old.net.eu.org/).
 They are adapted for modern smartphones and IE6.

 ## List of themes
+### `tui`
+- Minimalism.
+- No JavaScript.

 ### `tui-bash`
 - Dynamic title depending on the viewed page.
 - Imitation of a bash prompt.

-### `tui`
-- More minimalist.

 ### `tui-gimmicks`
+- Dynamic title depending on the viewed page.
-- Script for automatic translation into 8 languages ("en","fr","it","es","de","ru","ja","zh-CN").
+- Script for automatic translation into 8 languages (you can change them).
+- Styles for guestbook